se-edu/learningresources/contents/ai/ml.md

 An example would be machine translation, whereby the function modelled takes in text in one language and outputs text in another.
 With data, machine learning algorithms can approximate functions to translate text.

+A machine learning algorithm is also referred to as a 'model', after the algorithm is provided data to learn from.

 ### Types of ML tasks
 Machine learning algorithms perform well for a large variety of tasks, from computer vision to natural language processing.
 Here is a non-exhaustive list: